tonethar/IGME-230-GDD-2017-Fall/weekly/Week-12-Notes.md

 ## Overview
 This week we will be getting ready for Project 3 Sprite-based Game by looking at PixiJS, which is a high performance 2D rendering library that can be used to create games and interactive experiences.
-We will also look at ES6 classes.
+We will also look at ES6 classes, which are another way to make object instances in JavaScript.

 ## Topics
 - PixiJS